maniacs-oss/snackis/snabel.md

 ```

 #### Rationals
-Exact arithmetics using rational numbers is supported.
-Integers are promoted to rationals automatically as needed, ```trunc``` may be used to convert back to integer.
+Snabel provides exact arithmetics using rational numbers.
+Integers are promoted to rationals automatically as needed, while ```trunc``` may be used to convert rationals to integers.

 ```
 > 1 3 /